Three.js

 How It Works in FlipLink

 Three.js is the core rendering engine behind FlipLink's flipbook experience.
-When you upload a PDF and create a flipbook, FlipLink uses Three.js to render each page as a 3D surface with realistic page-flip animations.
-Readers see pages curl, fold, and turn just like a physical book, complete with shadows and depth.
-This 3D rendering runs entirely in the browser, so it works on desktops, tablets, and phones without any software installation.
-FlipLink also offers a PDF.js-based document viewer for situations where a simpler reading experience is preferred, giving publishers the choice between an immersive 3D flipbook and a clean document layout.
+When you upload a PDF and create a flipbook, FlipLink uses Three.js to render each page as a 3D surface with realistic [page-flip animations](/glossary/page-flip-animation).
+Every page turn is calculated in real time: the paper deforms along a curve, the underside of the page becomes visible, and dynamic shadows shift across the spread.
+The renderer supports different [cover types](/glossary/cover-type) — [hardcover](/glossary/hardcover) and [paperback](/glossary/paperback) — each with distinct bending behavior and spine mechanics.
+Three.js renders the entire scene using the reader's GPU, so animations stay smooth without server-side processing.
+FlipLink also offers a PDF.js-based [document viewer](/glossary/document-viewer) for situations where a simpler layout is preferred, letting publishers choose the right format per publication.

 Related Terms